 The aircraft experienced extreme instrument weather conditions upon entering India at 1045 IST and left the formation it was flying in.
 Cloud ceiling was at treetop level and visibility was less than 1 mi.
 Last communication from aircraft stated it was on a NW course at 15,000 ft.
 It did not reach Chabua.
 It was listed as missing in routine flight.
 No further information was available as of 20 Nov 1944.
 Crew declared dead.
 Dead: 8.

 - Gunner: Sgt.
 Alfred H. Gerrans, Jr.

 - Gunner: Sgt.
 James A. Hinson

-This CNAC aircraft was enroute from Dinjan, India to Kunming, China on 07 April 1943.
+This CNAC aircraft departed Dinjan, India on 06 Jan 1945 for Kunming, China.
 It was a routine cargo flight over the Hump on Able route.
-The aircraft was loaded with graphite electrodes destined for an electric smelting furnace somewhere in China.
+Its cargo was graphite electrodes destined for an electric smelting furnace somewhere in China.

-The radio operator was killed in the crash and the pilot and co-pilot were slightly injured.
-After weeks of agonizing travel down the mountain, the pilot and co-pilot eventually reached a tiny tribal village.
-The Mishmi villagers cared for the pilot and co-pilot until a runner could bring a British survey team to the village, and then the Mishmis helped carry the crew down to the US base at Sadiya, India.
-Dead: 1.
+A propeller blade had broken and came through the fuselage, striking and killing the radio operator.
+The pilot and co-pilot survived the crash with injuries to their ankles.
+After weeks of agonizing travel down the mountain and through rugged wilderness, the pilot and co-pilot eventually reached a tiny Mishmi village.
+The Mishmi villagers cared for the injured airmen until a runner could bring a British survey team back to the village.
+The Mishmi tribesmen then carried the airmen while accompanying the British team down to the US radio beacon station at Sadiya, India.

 - Pilot: C. Joseph Rosbert